Port Douglas Australia

 There are many reasons that have contribute to the town’s popularity with both Australian and international travellers.
 It enjoys a prime location not just environmentally, but geographically.
 Port Douglas is approximately an hour’s drive from Cairns, the gateway to tropical North Queensland, and it’s not just any ordinary drive.
 The road hugs the side of lush mountains on one side, with a view across the Coral Sea on the other; scenery this incredible can be dangerously distracting.

 Port Douglas tours are the best way to get an overview of the town and the spectacular surrounding region.
 There are few places on earth that can boast being bordered by two World Heritage listed sites; however Port Douglas is one of them.
-Fronted by the incredible Great Barrier Reef and mere kilometres south of the magnificent Daintree Rainforest, Port Douglas couldn’t be more perfectly positioned.
+Fronted by the incredible Great Barrier Reef and mere kilometres south of the magnificent Daintree Rainforest, Port Douglas couldn’t be more perfectly positioned as a starting location for a tour.

-The most popular Port Douglas tours are daytrips to these two incredible areas of natural beauty.
+The most popular Port Douglas tours are daytrips to The Great Barrier Reef or Daintree Rainforest.
 Port Douglas has its own marina, with a huge variety of tour operators leaving daily for various reefs a short distance off the coast.
 Whether it is scuba diving, snorkelling or just sea gazing you’re after, there is a Port Douglas tour operator that will take you out for a day you won’t forget.

-Catering for divers and snorkelers of all levels of expertise, the licensed Port Douglas tours ensure your safety and enjoyment on the incredible Great Barrier Reef.
+Catering for divers and snorkelers of all levels of expertise, licensed tours ensure your safety and enjoyment on the incredible Great Barrier Reef.

 For land lovers, the Daintree is the world’s oldest rainforest with more than 1200 square kilometres, offering hiking trails, swimming spots and scenic lookouts.
-There are several Port Douglas tours that offer a variety of ways to experience the rainforest, including the possibility of exploring with a local indigenous guide.
+There are several Daintree tours that offer a variety of ways to experience the rainforest, including the possibility of exploring with a local indigenous guide.

 Estimated at over 135 millions years old, the Daintree is home to the largest amount of rare and endangered species of plants and animals in the world, providing the ultimate place to hike and explore, while taking in the unique sights and sounds of a tropical rainforest.